Be a part of this High Sierra back country base camp and lodge that supports the JMT/PCT hikers and their trail adventures!

 We provide free access to the laundry, including washer and dryer.

-Employee housing can be anywhere from a Tiny House, RV trailer or Yosemite styled large tent cabin.
+Employee housing can be anywhere from a Tiny Cabin, RV trailer or Yosemite styled large tent cabin.

 Crew-Share tip program.
 All employees split cash and credit card tips equally.
 Cash tips are distributed weekly and credit card tips monthly.